carryprotocol/carry-token-crowdsale/README.md

     TOKEN_OWNER="..."
 MNEMONIC="..."
 ACCESS_TOKEN="..." npx truffle deploy --network demo

+[Since Infura has a load balancer in front of their nodes, the deployment transactions can be intermittently falling out of sync.][3]
+In order to work around this problem, `DELAY_SECONDS` environment variable can configure the interval to delay between transactions:

+    DELAY_SECONDS=60 MNEMONIC="..."
+ACCESS_TOKEN="..." npx truffle deploy --network demo

 You must be able to find transactions made by your account from [Etherscan][Ropsten].